cgoettel/mt-alignment-wrapper/README.md

 This parser fulfills those requirements, although there is plenty of improvement that can be made.

 ##Future work
 - Complete Unicode to TeX conversion.
 So far only the letters that appear in the two sample files are converted.
-To help, there is a regex that will eliminate every character and TeX diacritical mark, making it easier to find which letters also need conversion.
+To help, there is a function called `check_unicode_to_tex` that will eliminate every character and TeX diacritical mark, making it easier to find which letters still need to be converted.
 - Use a Perl XML parser instead of doing everything manually.
 - Support for more than two languages.
 Can Parallel handle more than two?
 - Option to output a TeX file, just the relevant TeX body, or a complete PDF.
 To do this, simply add another command line option (e.g., `--output-format=` with options `body`, `tex`, `pdf`) that prints out just the contents of the while loop; the header, while loop, and footer; or runs `pdflatex` as well, respectively.